-Backgrounds should not have a theme such as water, water washed rocks, sand, moss or leaves.
+Backgrounds should not have a theme such as water, water-washed rocks, sand, moss, or leaves.
 These backgrounds distract attention away from the work and tend to look commercial at best.
 They do not translate well in a juried show or juried book situation.

 BLACK BACKGROUNDS ARE VERY CHALLENGING.
 Many people think that black backgrounds are automatically a good choice for light, white or silver work.
-The reality is that most black backgrounds end up looking like a black hole with no shadows.
+The reality is that most black backgrounds end up looking like a black holes with no shadows.
 Try dark gray instead of black as a safer choice.
 Another option is to lay down a sheet of glass on black to soften the appearance and create a subtle reflection.

 LIGHTING SHOULD BE FROM ONE SOURCE.
 Do not mix lighting sources.
 All daylight, for example, or all tungsten, but not both.
 Do not use fluorescent, CFL’s or incandescent lightbulbs.
 Daylight on a foggy day is the easiest full proof white light.

 USE THE WHITE BALANCE IN YOUR CAMERA.
 Take a photo of white paper.
 Does it look bright white?
 If your test photo isn’t looking white, something is wrong with your lighting.
 This apparent color cast will not produce good photos.